Chris Loschetter

-Chris Loschetter (born May 24, 1980) is an American professional bowler from Florida, currently on the Professional Bowlers Association (PBA) Tour.
+Chris Loschetter (born May 24, 1980) is an American professional bowler from Florida, who has bowled on the Professional Bowlers Association (PBA) Tour and internationally.
 Chris attended Florida State University, and was on the bowling team there in the 2002–03 and 2003–04 seasons.
 He was part of the Junior Team USA from 2000–2001.
 Since 2003 he has been a member of the PBA Tour.

 He spent several years on the pro staff for Brunswick before becoming a "free agent" in 2013.
-As of the 2021 season, he is on the pro staff for MOTIV bowling balls and Vise Grips.
+From 2015 through 2022, he was on the pro staff for MOTIV bowling balls and VISE Grips.

 History on the PBA Tour

 Chris joined the PBA Tour in 2003.
-He holds two PBA Tour titles and 15 PBA Regional titles.
+He holds two PBA Tour titles and 16 PBA Regional titles.
 He has 25 career perfect games in PBA competition, and his highest certified series is an 847.
-His PBA Tour earnings through the 2019 season are $691,888.
+His career PBA earnings have eclipsed $700,000.

-His best year on Tour to date was the 2007–08 season, in which he cashed in 20 events, made match play 14 times, made two TV finals appearances, finished 8th in PBA Tour points, and collected $84,776 in earnings.
+His best season to date was 2007–08, during which he cashed in 20 events, made match play 14 times, made two TV finals appearances, finished 8th in PBA Tour points, and collected $84,776 in earnings.

 Second place

 From 2003 to 2012, Loschetter made it to the title match on four occasions, losing all four times as opponents averaged 260.5 against him.
 He was denied his first major title when he was defeated by Patrick Allen in the final match of the 2004–05 PBA World Championship, 235–210.
 One of the closest times he came to winning was in 2008 at the Pepsi Championship, when he was the #1 seed going into the title match but got beat by fellow Brunswick pro staff member Brad Angelo, 256–215.
 Loschetter was also chosen to represent Brunswick at the 2012 PBA Summer Shootout alongside Sean Rash.
 Although it wouldn’t count as a PBA Tour Title, Loschetter and Rash made the championship match, to face Jason Belmonte and Pete Weber.
-However, needing a mark and good count to win, Loschetter left the 3-4-6-7 in the 10th frame, and after leaving the four, Team Brunswick lost 244-233.
+However, needing a mark and good count to win, Loschetter left the 3-4-6-7 in the 10th frame, and after leaving the 4 pin on his spare attempt, Team Brunswick lost 244-233.